saraa-sunny/iris-singlefeature-classification/README.md

-# Project : iris-singlefeature-classification
+# Project : Iris Single-feature Classification🌸

 This project asks:
-## Can a single feature really tell us what species of flower we’re looking at?
+### Can a single feature really tell us what species of flower we’re looking at?

-## Why this matters??
+## 🔍Why this matters??
 Because real-world machine learning isn’t always about building the most complex models.
 Sometimes it’s about starting simple, but asking what the minimum information needed is to make a decision.
 This project explores that idea in the classic Iris dataset.

-## The Story
+## 📖The Story
 The Iris dataset is one of the most famous datasets in machine learning history.
 Collected by British biologist Ronald Fisher in 1936, it contains measurements of three Iris flower species:
 * Iris setosa
 * Iris versicolor